stevelill/segreg/README.rst

 **segreg** is a Python module for segmented regression.

 Segmented regression models are defined as having breakpoints where the functional form changes.
-The code here treats the case of piecewise-linear and continuous univariate models with at most two breakpoints.
+This project is currently limited in scope to the case of piecewise-linear and continuous univariate models with at most two breakpoints.

-This code fits segmented regression models to data using an exact algorithm due to Hudson.
+The ``segreg`` code fits segmented regression models to data using an exact algorithm due to Hudson.
 The primary implementation is based on ``cython``.
 Alternative implementations are also provided in pure python, with or without ``numba``.